New Features in Management Center Version 7.3

 We now support autoscale for threat defense virtual for Azure Gateway Load Balancers.
 For more information, see the Cisco Secure Firewall Threat Defense Virtual Getting Started Guide. |

-You can now use the management center to perform backups of clusters.
-To restore the cluster nodes, you must use the device CLI.
-New/modified screens: System ( New/modified CLI commands: restore remote-manager-backup For more information, see Backup/Restore in the administration guide. |
+You can now use the management center to back up device clusters, except in the public cloud (threat defense virtual for AWS).
+To restore, use the device CLI.
+New/modified screens: New/modified commands: restore remote-manager-backup For more information, see Backup/Restore in the administration guide. |

 Remote Access VPN |